 The checkout period for NECC is three weeks, and you can renew a book twice, for a total of nine weeks, unless another student has requested the book.
-NECC DVD’s circulate for one week, with no renewals.
-Books, DVD’s and CD’s that are sent from other NOBLE libraries may have different loan periods.
+DVDs circulate for one week, with no renewals.
+Only three DVDs may be checked out at a time.
+Books, DVDs and CDs that are loaned from other NOBLE libraries may have different loan periods.

 Please see our Library Services for Distance Education page

 Yes.
-Print outs cost ten cents per page and may be picked up at the circulation desk.
+Printing costs ten cents per page (twenty-five cents a page for color) and may be picked up at the circulation desk.